guillaumesimler/nanofsp2/README.md

 ----

 A multiuser blog with a user access management in order to train:
-* the use of Google App Engine, templates and its Datastore Datanase
+* the use of Google App Engine, templates and its Datastore Database
 * the implementation of access and